AlexanderLabWHOI/academic-kickstart/content/join/_index.md

 caption = ""
 +++

-I am eager to build a diverse group of researchers who are united in thier interest in microbial oceanography, genomics, and phytoplankton.
-Please don’t hesitate to get in touch if you are interested in joining the research group!
+I am eager to build a diverse group of researchers who are united by their interest in microbial oceanography, genomics, and phytoplankton.
+Please do not hesitate to get in touch if you are interested in joining the research group!

 ## Undergraduate students